cksystemsteaching/selfie/README.md

 > Concurrent data structures

 Numerical calculations involving a single integer such as the value of the shared variable `x` in the assignment `x = x + 1` only require coordinating access of a single machine word in memory to avoid any race conditions.
 However, operations on composite data structures in shared memory may create race conditions that are considerably more complex.
-For example, imagine a list in shared memory where list elements can be added and removed at either end of the list, concurrently by multiple threads.
+For example, imagine a singly-linked list in shared memory where list elements can be added and removed at either end of the list, concurrently by multiple threads.
 This is called a *concurrent queue*.
 In this case, there are two shared pointers involved called the *head* and the *tail* pointer.
-Coordinating access to both pointers can easily be done by using a lock around any insertion and removal code.
-However, we may also use atomic instructions instead.
+Coordinating access to both pointers can easily be done by using a lock around any enqueueing and dequeueing code.
+However, we may also use atomic instructions instead to enable concurrent enqueueing and dequeueing at either end.
+The key challenge is to determine when the queue is empty, and update *head* and *tail* properly, in particular when the queue only contains a single element.

 > Lock-free data structures

 The first algorithm to do so is known as the *Michael-Scott (MS) Queue* named after computer scientists Maged Michael and Michael Scott.
 The MS Queue is a prominent example of a *lock-free data structure*.
 The algorithm is considerably more complex than a lock-based implementation but usually performs better.
 In the meantime, many other lock-free data structures have been developed, often involving even more, sometimes mindblowing complexity.
-For simplicity, we focus in the final exercise on a concurrent data structure that is a special case of the MS Queue without a tail pointer called *Treiber* stack:
+For simplicity, we focus in the final exercise on a concurrent lock-free data structure that is a special case of the MS Queue without a tail pointer called *Treiber Stack*:

 ```bash
 ./grader/self.py treiber-stack
 ```

-...ABA problem if we were to use CAS
+The goal of the exercise is to implement a Treiber Stack in selfie using `lr.d` and `sc.d` instructions.
+A Treiber Stack is a concurrent stack implemented by a singly-linked list with just a single shared pointer called *top*.
+Standard implementations are done with CAS and therefore subject to the ABA problem, so your challenge is to modify those to use LR and SC instead.
+Also, use your thread-safe version of `malloc` for allocating memory for stack elements.

-...multi-core scalability
+> Multi-core scalability

+...

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
                             above is work in progress